 Start your day early and head straight to the gorgeous Bacalar lagoon.
 You’ll need few hours to reach it, so you will just arrive for lunch.

 Enjoy the rest of your day at the Cocalitos bay.
 This place is so perfect, you will never want to leave.
 If you have enough time, we would definitely add another day in Bacalar to you Yucatan travel itinerary.

 Hotel recommendation: Hotel Casa Bacal / Hostel.
 If you are OK with shared bathroom and basic rooms, the hotel is perfect for you.
 It is set right on the beach.
 The price includes breakfast, swimming pool, private parking, shared kitchen and bike rentals.
 You can find more about the hotel, including reviews and photos here.
-But if you can spend a bit more, go for the amazing private bungalows.
+But if you can spend a bit more and wish a bit of luxury feel on your road trip, go for the amazing private bungalows.
 More about the hotel here.

 Day 6: Bacalar – Champeche